vany0114/vany0114.github.io/_posts/2019-6-7-chaos-injection-with-simmy.md

 * A way to revert easily, to control the blast radius.
 * Production grade, to run this in a production or near-production system with automation.

-So, no more introduction, it's time to see Simmy in action!
+No more introduction, let's see Simmy in action!

 ## Hands-on Lab
 In order to stay this handy and funny as possible, let's base on the DUber [problem](http://elvanydev.com//Microservices-part1/#the-problem) and [solution](http://elvanydev.com/Microservices-part2/#production-environment-architecture) which is, as you know, a distributed architecture based on microservices using [.Net Core](https://dotnet.github.io/), [Docker](https://www.docker.com/), [Azure Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/), etc that I previously walked you through [four posts](http://elvanydev.com/Microservices-part1/).